T

 neighborhood

-Vancouver's oldest neighborhood, known for its Victorian architecture, cobblestone streets, independent boutiques, and vibrant arts scene.
-It's a charming area to explore on foot, with unique shops and historic landmarks like the Steam Clock.
+Vancouver's oldest neighborhood, known for its Victorian architecture, cobblestone streets, independent boutiques, and lively pubs.
+Explore the unique shops and historic steam clock.

-• Explore the many independent art galleries and boutiques.
+• Browse the many unique art galleries and boutiques.

 3. Afternoon